jdj0/milestone2-todo/README.md

 ## Forking the GitHub Repository
 To create a copy of the project to experiment with changes in a safe way that will not affect the original site:
-1. Log into GitHub go to the GitHub Repository.
+1. Log into GitHub.
+Go to the GitHub Repository.
 2. Near the top of the Repository, click the “Fork” button in order to create a copy of the repository.

 ## Making a Local Clone